AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. Name the transfer and set data privacy settings.
 Assign a name, description, and optional historical start time for data retrieval.

-1. Select Stream Metadata Replication Policy (High, Medium, Low, or None) to control which PI point attributes will be stored as metadata in SDS streams.
+1. Select Stream Metadata Replication Policy (High, Medium, Low, or None) to control which PI point attributes the transfer stores as metadata in SDS streams.
 This policy provides a level of data privacy in cases where sensitive information is stored in PI point attributes that you do not want replicated to the cloud.

 1. Build an AF elements transfer list.
 For agents with AF server configured, search for AF elements to add to the transfer.
 Add AF elements to the transfer.
 PI points referenced by AF elements will be implicitly added to the transfer.
 Points added to the transfer in this manner are referred to as Implicit PI points.